 B.A., M.A., Oxford; A.M., Ph.D., Harvard University

-This collection consists of 8 manuscript boxes containing paper materials (7 boxes) and one box of electronic records- floppy disks and audio recordings in various formats.
+This collection consists of 8 manuscript boxes containing paper materials and photographs (7 boxes) and one box of electronic records- floppy disks and audio recordings in various formats.

 Bruce McPherson donated this collection to the NEC library in 1992, upon completion of this book.